 These and more were the technologies Laser has been applied.

 However, when it comes to industrial applications such as the manufacturing industries, construction industries and oil and gas industries, Laser technology has also found its uses in those sectors.
-The evidence of such is the introduction of the following modern machines for these categories of :
+The evidence of such is the introduction of the following modern machines for these categories of industries:

-- Laser industrial cutters: The industrial laser cutter was the first and most popular among others, the performs the basic function in the cutting jobs but instead of a cutting tool, it uses a beam of light.
+- Laser industrial cutters: The industrial laser cutter was the first and most popular among others, the machine performs the basic function in the cutting jobs but instead of a cutting tool, it uses a beam of light.

-BENEFITS OF USING LASER FOR INDUSTRIAL OPERATIONS
+BENEFITS OF USING LASER MACHINES FOR INDUSTRIAL OPERATIONS

 - THEY OPERATE SILENTLY: noise is a serious factor in the industries because of the serious noise usually generated from the machines being used in carrying out various jobs, but the laser technology has brought another approach to that by having machines that can carry out their functions silently without the need to wear earplug or earmuff.

-- AFTER THE INITIAL COST OF ACQUIRING THEM, THEIR OPERATIONAL COST IS LOWER: just like any new technology, the cost of acquiring laser for industrial uses may be higher than the conventional types but their operational cost is cheaper on the long run.
-The reasons for their lower running cost could arise from their ability to carry out their jobs without cutting tools like the cutting disc or flame touch for cutting.
+- AFTER THE INITIAL COST OF ACQUIRING THEM, THEIR OPERATIONAL COST IS LOWER: just like any new technology, the cost of acquiring laser machines for industrial uses may be higher than the conventional types but their operational cost is cheaper on the long run.
+The reasons for their lower running cost could arise from their ability to carry out their jobs without cutting tools like the cutting disc or flame touch for gas cutting.

-- THEY CAN OPERATE ON BOTH METALS AND NON-METALS: the beam has its penetrating power rating, it does not know which is metal or non-metal, so penetration can exist even on plastics, ceramics, and fibers, etc. hence the functions of the are extensive.
+- THEY CAN OPERATE ON BOTH METALS AND NON-METALS: the beam has its penetrating power rating, it does not know which is metal or non-metal, so penetration can exist even on plastics, ceramics, and fibers, etc. hence the functions of the machines are extensive.

 - MINIMAL MAINTENANCE: besides the lower operational cost, machines’ parts and component were made with modern technology to last for a long time.
-So generally the frequency of developing is very low.
+So generally the frequency of developing faults is very low.

-- THE DIODES OF THE LASER MARKER CAN HAVE A LIFETIME OF OVER 100,000HOURS: The diodes used by the laser marking has been found to last for over 100,000 hours which is equivalent to 4,167 days, that is equivalent to 11 years operations, such a long lifespan which could cover any cost for its initial possessions.
+- THE DIODES OF THE LASER MARKER CAN HAVE A LIFETIME OF OVER 100,000HOURS: The diodes used by the laser marking machine has been found to last for over 100,000 hours which is equivalent to 4,167 days, that is equivalent to 11 years operations, such a long lifespan which could cover any cost for its initial possessions.

 - THE MARKS MADE BY THE LASER MAKER HAS HIGH QUALITY AND IS USUALLY PERMANENT: the laser marker has been found to have high-quality markings such that some of the markings can be made to become permanent according to settings.

-The items listed above may not be the only benefits or available laser , therefore, personal omissions and additions will be added, so do help us by dropping a comment in regard to the post.
+The items listed above may not be the only benefits or available laser machines, therefore, personal omissions and additions will be added, so do help us by dropping a comment in regard to the post.

-You can submit your article for free review and publication by using “PUBLISH YOUR ARTICLE” page at the MENU Buttons.
+You can submit your article for free review and publication by using the “PUBLISH YOUR ARTICLE” page at the MENU Buttons.

-If you love this post please share it to using the social media buttons provided before the comment form.
+If you love this post please share it with your friends using the social media buttons provided.